An Adventure with Autism and Social Communication Difficulties

 The Man-Eating Sofa: An Adventure with Autism and Social Communication Difficulties

 Plum Hutton is a chartered educational psychologist and former learning support teacher.
 She holds a doctorate in educational psychology.
-She has over fifteen years of experience working as a local authority educational psychologist and latterly has transferred to independent practice.
+She has more than 15 years of experience working as a local authority educational psychologist and latterly has transferred to independent practice.
 Through her work she has pursued and delivered training on many areas of professional interest, including supporting children with persistent anxiety, attachment difficulties, literacy difficulties and sensory processing differences.

 Plum is a keen storyteller.
 She has gathered inspiration for her writing from her work, the challenges of parenthood and also through a nomadic existence as an Army wife, which has taken her to many locations across the UK and as far afield as East Africa.

 The supporting guide is very helpful for all professionals, particularly teaching staff and parent/carers in their role in how best to support autistic children and young people.
 It is based on research evidence, providing clear and pragmatic strategies.
-The story and the guide perfectly compliment each other.
+The story and the guide perfectly complement each other."

 Caro Strover, Educational Psychologist

-I can’t tell you how helpful your book and guide have been in making the behaviour of autistic friends and colleagues seem so much more explicable to me and for providing such clear direction for improving the ways in which I can communicate with them too.
+I can’t tell you how helpful your book and guide have been in making the behaviour of autistic friends and colleagues so much more explicable to me and for providing such clear direction for improving the ways in which I can communicate with them too."

 Elizabeth Ord, Parent